The above image is courtesy of Foxglove Hollow, which taught online painting classes as one of the

 Ask us!
 Send an email to NavigatePACGrants@gmail.com with your idea and we can have someone from the Executive Committee work with you!

-Step 1: Make a copy of our Application Form Google Doc.
+Step 1: Make a copy of our Application Form Google Doc AND the Budget Excel document.

 Step 3: Complete every section of the Application.
 If it does not apply to you, just write NA.
 Do not leave it blank.